qtinuum/QtnProperty/README.md

                 value = 4;
             }
         }
+'''

 2. Generate C++ classes by running command

-        ./QtnPEG TextEditorParams.pef
+        ./QtnPEG TextEditor.pef

-3. Include generated TextEditorParams.peg.h and TextEditorParams.peg.cpp files into
+3. Include generated TextEditor.peg.h and TextEditor.peg.cpp files into
 your project.
-4. Now you can use QtnPropertySetTextEditorParams class (defined in generated files) in your C++ code like this:
+4. Now you can use QtnPropertySetTextEditor class (defined in generated files) in your C++ code like this:
+'''C++

-        QtnPropertySetTextEditorParams params;
+        QtnPropertySetTextEditor params;
         params.enableWrapping = false;
         if (params.replaceTabsWithSpaces)
-            replaceTabsWithSpaces(text, params.tabSize);
+            document.replaceTabsWithSpaces(params.tabSize);
+'''